PhilipVigus/CV/README.md

 - At Maker's Academy I often took leadership roles during critical times and received unanimous positive feedback on my ability to keep groups on task, ensure that all team members had a voice, and help the team reach consensus when there were disagreements.
 I led our final project for the first couple of days, establishing solid foundations such as a team charter, consensus on the details of the project, and broadly what the two weeks of the project would look like.
 - At OCN London I regularly led teams of moderators when visiting clients.
 I was responsible for coordinating their efforts and ensuring that work was completed to extremely tight schedules in challenging and sometimes unfriendly environments.

+#### Ambition

+I am extremely ambitious, with an insatiable appetite to learn everything about everything.
+I feel like a kid in a sweet shop with all the technologies there are on my to-do list of things to look at next.
+I want to be excellent at everything I do.
+I want to be excellent at the full stack.
+I want to be respected as an expert in my field.

 #### Determination and persistence